Brandhsu/tfcaidm-site/benchmarks.md

 ### Introduction

 Baseline results obtained using the `tfcaidm` pipeline.
 These results can act as a leaderboard for individuals interested in benchmarking their different models and methodologies.
-A user can submit their results by running an automated script which will be provided in the near future.
-The script will take as input a trained model and output a performance score.
+A user can submit their results by writing a few lines of code, with examples shown below.
+For those new to the lab, this is a great place to start!

-Note: Benchmarks are currently only supported on the CAIDM clusters, additionally, [tfcaidm](https://github.com/Brandhsu/tfcaidm) must be installed to run a benchmark.
+Note: Benchmarks are currently only supported on the CAIDM clusters, additionally, [tfcaidm](https://github.com/Brandhsu/tfcaidm) must be installed.

 <details>